jucazyn/jucazyn.github.io/_pages/home.md

 My academic work mainly center around Logic, Philosophy of Science and Physics, with a substantial part of it notably lying at the intersection of Mathematical Physics and Philosophy of Physics.
 Specifically, I'm studying the notions of **equivalence**, **reduction** and **unification** of physical theories under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).
 In addition, we're examining the connection between these notions and the so-called **syntax-semantics debate**.

 In 2026, I'll begin my master's degree, continuing my research on physical theories.
 Alongside my academic goals for next year, I'm also open to part-time, remote opportunities in Artificial Intelligence.
-My cv can be found [here](https://jucazyn.github.io/cv/) and in [pdf](https://jucazyn.github.io/files/cv.pdf).
+My cv can be found [here](https://jucazyn.github.io/cv/) (or in [pdf](https://jucazyn.github.io/files/cv.pdf)).
 If you believe my profile aligns with the needs of your team or projects, please feel free to email me.

 ## technical skills